Communication Studies: BS, BA

 Labs, Centers, Research

 With the second oldest undergraduate research program in the nation, USU offers students a wide range of opportunities to gain hands-on research experience.
-The Undergraduate Research and Creative Opportunities program allows students to apply for grants and receive funding.
+The Undergraduate Research and Creative Opportunities (URCO) program allows students to apply for grants and receive funding.